NikitaZelenskis/LLM-Kernel-Tuner/README.md

 For more detailed information, please refer to the [documentation](https://nikitazelenskis.github.io/LLM-Kernel-Tuner/).

-## License

-This project is licensed under the MIT License.
-Please note that the license is not explicitly specified in the `pyproject.toml` file.

 ## Examples

 You can find more examples in the `examples` directory: